Robeff-Technology/clap_b7_driver/README.md

 1. Locate the Configuration File: The `.yaml` configuration file should be located in the package's `config` directory.

 2. Customize Parameters: Edit the `.yaml` configuration file to modify the driver's behavior according to your requirements.
-You can adjust parameters such as communication settings, sensor fusion parameters, and output topics.
+You can adjust parameters such as communication settings, ins settings and output topics.

 3. Launch the Driver with Custom Configuration: After making the necessary changes to the configuration file, launch the driver node with the updated configuration using the following command: